BillysKes/cc_fraud_detection/README.md

 print("Standard Deviation of Accuracy:", std_accuracy)
 ```

 The features are being scaled with the StandardScaler and also the model was trained for 10 epochs with a batch size of 32.
 Specifically, the model consists of an LSTM layer with 64 units, followed by a dense layer with a single unit and a sigmoid activation function, and it is compiled with the adam optimizer and binary cross-entropy loss function.
+Also, the sequence length is 10, meaning that each sequence will contain 10 transactions in sequential order.
 Finally, 5-fold cross validation is used for evaluating the model performance.